Peace/ Ecological Manifesto

 What follows from the national-security doctrine is an unending justiﬁcation for the expansion of military budgets.
 More funding is allegedly needed to build new generations of weapons, to buttress operational capabilities in new theatres, to intervene in collapsed states, to fortify borders, and to build the analytical, police, digital and intelligence skills to assert hegemony in this dangerous world.
 Not coincidentally, expanded military and security budgets also serve the interests of the military-industrial-security-intellectual complex.
 It is a powerful buttress of conventional thinking about security.

-But militarism and the national-security systems are not the solution to the civilizational challenge, but a major element of the problem.
+But militarism and the national-security systems are not the solution to the civilizational challenge; it is a major part of the problem.
 States, on a global level, plan to spend vast sums on new generations of nuclear weapons and expanded military and police capabilities in the next decade.
 However, citizens will end up more insecure and vulnerable as a result.

 Bloated militaries will not save us from new pandemics, global warming, mass poverty and vast intra-national and international inequalities.
 New, complex nuclear weapons systems increase the risk of accidental exchanges, and the potential for a nuclear winter.
 And the armed forces are a major source of the greenhouse gas emissions that propel global warming.